 This course is designed to develop a foundation of leadership, supervision and communication skills for the fire officer.
-The subject matter, instruction, activities, and assignments will follow the recommendations for Fire Officer I and II as presented in NFPA 1021, Standard for Fire Officer Professional Qualifications.
+The subject matter, instruction, activities, and assignment will follow recommendation for Fire Officer I and II NFPA 1021, Standard for Fire Officer Professional Qualifications.
 Students will study basic issues related to all supervision, as well as issues specific to fire service supervision.
-Students can earn state and national Fire Officer I & II certification by successfully completing this course, additional writing assignments, and community-based training and certification requirements.
-This course has been designated as a writing-intensive course.
-(3 lec) Prerequisite: ENG 101
+Students can earn stte and national Fire Office I and II certification by successfully completing the course, additional writing assignments, and community-based training and certification requirements.
+This course has been designed as a writing-intensive course (3 lec.)
+Prerequisite: ENG 101, FIR 210